Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 -   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture

-### Task 2: Calculate Estimated Hosting Cost of VMs with Reserved Instances
+### Task 2: Calculate estimated hosting cost of VMs with reserved instances

 #### Tasks to complete